Overnight Oats are a simple and healthy breakfast that’s conveniently made ahead of time, and the flavor combinations are endless!

 You can do all sorts of flavor combinations here, and mix in anything your heart desires.

-Another favorite flavor combo I do is peanut butter, sliced banana, hemp hearts, and chopped pecans.
+Another favorite flavor combo I do is peanut butter, sliced banana, hemp hearts, and chopped Candied Pecans.

 Enjoy, and know that you may also use steel cut oats if you prefer (here’s the recipe for Overnight Steel Cut Oats), but they’ll be more chewy and require more soaking time.
 I’ll be sharing exact instructions for that in a week or two, so stay tuned!